SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 <img src="media\satay_fileselectionwindow.png" alt="satay.sh_file_selection_window" width=700>

-After pressing `OK` a second window opens that shows all the settings that can be changed with some default values.
+After pressing `OK` a second window opens that shows all the settings with some default values that can be changed.
 The first two lines indicate the file(s) that were selected in the previous window (if only one file was selected, the secondary reads file is set to `none`).
 The third line is a drop-down menu to set whether to process the data as single-end (default) or paired-end reads.
 The fourth line sets which trimming tool to use.